Nanette Walker Smith, M.Ed., RVT, CVT, LVT, Darci Palmer, RVT, VTS (Anes), Barb Burri, MBA, CVT, LVT

 Guest Lecturer: Barb Burri, MBA, CVT, LVT

-Week 4: Technical aspects of nursing (physical exam, handling, restraint), nutrition, reproduction and genetics
+Week 4: Technical aspects of nursing of all common species (physical exam, handling, restraint), dentistry, nutrition, reproduction and genetics

 Week 5: Fluid therapy, surgery (assisting and instrumentation), radiology, ultrasonography, anesthesia